wjassim/WARP-Q/README.md

     - speechpy
     - soundfile

+# Run

+Input:

+    - The main_test function calls a csv file that contains paths of audio files.

+    - The csv file cosists of four columns:

+        - Ref_Wave: reference speech

+        - Test_Wave: test speech

+        - MOS: subjective score (optinal, for plotting only)

+        - Codec: type of speech codec for the test speech (optinal, for plotting only)

+Output:

+    - Code will compute the WARP-Q quality scores between Ref_Wave and Test_Wave,

+    and will store the obrained results in a new column in the same csv file.

 # License

 Use of this source code is governed by a Apache v2.0 license that can be found in the LICENSE file.